washerwatcher/washerwatcher.github.io/index.md

 # The Team
 - Jarrin Kasuya
   * Student at University of Hawaii at Manoa, majoring in Information and Computer Science.
+  * jkasuya@hawaii.edu
 - Jason Kulka
   * Student at University of Hawaii at Manoa, majoring in Information and Computer Science.
+  * jkulka@hawaii.edu
 - Dylan Nakamoto
   * Student at University of Hawaii at Manoa, majoring in Information and Computer Science.
+  * dylancn@hawaii.edu